-Dr. Jonathan L. Zecher is an historical and philosophical theologian who teaches Latin and the Human Situation.
-He joined the Honors College faculty in September, 2011, having completed his doctorate in historical theology at Durham University in England, where he had previously completed his MA.
+Dr. Jonathan L. Zecher is a theologian and historian of religion.
+He teaches classical languages — Greek and Latin — and the Human Situation, as well as courses in Early Christianity and the cultural and intellectual world of Late Antiquity.
+He joined the Honors College faculty in September 2011, having completed his doctorate in historical theology at Durham University in England, where he had previously completed his MA.
 He did his BA at St. John’s College, Santa Fe, where he got hooked on the 'Great Books.'
-He is interested especially in the traditions of Eastern Orthodox Christianity, and his research thus far has focused on early Christian martyrs and later Christian ascetics, and he primarily researches and writes on the ever-lively topic of death.
-He always enjoys discussing things like theology, Byzantine history, antique philosophy, and the finer points of hip-hop—preferably while drinking very strong coffee.
+He is consistently amazed that he gets to teach in the Honors College, and in addition to teaching will be leading a study abroad trip in May 2015.

-and 'Tradition and Creativity in the Construction and Reading of the Philokalia', in The Philokalia: Exploring the Classic Text of Orthodox Spirituality, edited by Brock Bingaman and Bradley Nassif (Oxford University Press, forthcoming 2012).
+and 'Tradition and Creativity in the Construction and Reading of the Philokalia', in The Philokalia: Exploring the Classic Text of Orthodox Spirituality, edited by Brock Bingaman and Bradley Nassif (New York: Oxford University Press, 2012).